 Anyway, none of the silly franchise ideas I wrote about on the Franchise Follies website included the word “geese.”
 Or “chase.”
-Or chasing a goose.
+Or wild goose chasers and such.

-As a matter of fact, never in my wildest dreams did I ever think a franchise opportunity that had to do with chasing geese would become a real business.
+As a matter of fact, never in my wildest dreams did I ever think a franchise opportunity that had to do with wild goose chasers and geese removal would become a real business.
 Well it has.
 I think.

-First off, why is there a franchise opportunity that offers to chase geese away?
+First off, why is there a franchise opportunity that offers what’s called “geese management?

 Years ago, a dear friend of mine lived in a house in the country.
 And with it, a large pond only a few feet away from the front door.